 These exercises you could even do at the office (close your door, though).
 It is a bit bizarre, but I enjoyed it:

 For this Qi Gong video you can even remain seated!
+I think there are actually more videos from this teacher, maybe a DVD if you prefer that.
 And even if you are an absolute Qi Gong beginner, you can surely do this:

 This Qi Gong set of cloud hands can be done seated, too: